 Interest-only vs repayment mortgages Interest-only mortgages explained

 If you're looking for a mortgage, there are two main options: a repayment mortgage or an interest-only mortgage.
-We explain below how the interest-only option works, and the next page of this guide explains all you need to know about repayment mortgages.

 This means you should also make other arrangements for paying back the capital.
 For example, you could pay a separate monthly amount into an investment such as a stocks and shares Isa.